 The Bulletin also references Treasury Information Sheet 2.9 and the ANAO's best practice guide Public Sector Internal Audit 2012, which is now out of print.
-It will be replaced by IIA-Australia's publication Effective Internal Audit in the Public Sector - A Best Practice Guide, which will be released in early 2020.
+It is replaced by IIA-Australia's publication Effective Internal Audit in the Public Sector - A Best Practice Guide, which was released in early 2020.